aputhin/design-patterns-study/design-patterns-study/creational-patterns/prototype/README.md

 ### Cons

-- Classes with circular references can't really be cloned.
+- Classes with circular references can't really be cloned;
+- If the base object is being used outside of the prototyping scope (i.e. being mutated), this could lead to unexpected behavior on its' children.